BenjaminJacobs1/JoinTeam/README.md

 0.4: Ignore bots skill to solve warmup issue
 0.5: fix text not correctly displayed
-0.6: player joining random will be put in a specific team based on the hiveskill
+0.6: player joining random will be put in a specific team based on the hiveskill 0.7: Remove screentext when the plugin is disabled